ankschoubey/old-blog/_posts/2020-08-19-forced-sale.md

 permalink: /forced_sale/
 ---

-Many Comapnies try putting limited time offers making people decide to put money down.
+Many companies try putting limited time offers making people decide to put money down.

-I have fallen victum myself multiple times.
+I have fallen victim myself.
+Multiple times.

-• Gyms
+- Gyms
-• Education sites
+- Education sites

-• For middlemen companies such as shops and e-commerce sites.
+- For middlemen companies such as shops and e-commerce sites.
 It matters less.
-• They are middlemen, they don’t actually care about the customers.
+- They are middlemen, they don’t care about the customers.
 They care about sales and money 💰.

-But for companies which sell product themselves, they risk one every important factor.
+But for companies which sell products themselves, they risk one every important factor.

-What if your the user does not like your product?
+What if your user does not like your product?
 He was half sure about buying your product.
 Now he will tell everyone in his connection to not purchase your product.
 Plus he’ll also mention to them not to fall for your “sales presentation”.

 I have done so myself multiple times.